Wireless sensing circuits and systems

 Byunghoo Jung received the B.S. degree from Yonsei University, Korea, in 1990, the M.S. degree from KAIST, Korea, in 1992, and the Ph.D. degree from the University of Minnesota, Twin Cities, in 2005.
 From 1992 to 1999, he was with Samsung Electronics, Korea, where he was involved in the design of video signal driver circuits for flat panel displays.
 Following receipt of his PhD in January 2005, he was with Qualcomm in San Diego as a Senior RF IC Design Engineer until he joined the School of Electrical and Computer Engineering at Purdue University as an Assistant Professor in August 2005.
-He is currently an associate professor.
-His research interests include analog/RF circuit design for wireless communications sensing systems.
+He is currently a professor.
+His research interests include circuits and systems for wireless sensing applications.
 He is the first place winner of the 2002-2003 SRC SiGe BiCMOS Design Challenge (as a lead designer) and the 2007-2008 SRC/SIA IC Design Challenge (as a lead faculty).
 He had served as a Co-Chair of the DAC/ISSCC Student Design Challenge (SDC) from 2006 to 2010, as an Associate Editor of the IEEE Transactions on VLSI from 2009 to 2011, and as a TPC member of the IEEE International Symposium on Low Power Electronics and Design (ISLPED).
 He is serving as a member of the Analog Signal Processing Technical Program Committee (ASPTPC) in the IEEE Circuits and System Society since May 2006, as a TPC member of the IEEE Custom Integrated Circuits Conference (CICC), since 2014, and an Associate Editor of the IEEE Transactions on Circuits and Systems II: Express Briefs since 2016.

 Science in reality http://boingboing.net/wp-content/uploads/2011/08/scienceragebig.jpg